 So, Wednesday, April 28, 2021, started out as any other day.

-About 5:00 o’clock that evening, I was scouring the Internet for ideas beside the window of my apartment, when out of the corner of my eye, I notice a flash.
+About 5:00 o’clock that evening, I was scouring the Internet for various ideas while sitting beside the window of my apartment, when out of the corner of my eye, I noticed a flash.
 I immediately knew it was lightning.
-As I looked more closely, the lightning started coming quicker and with more of it.
+As I looked more closely, the lightning started coming quicker and closer.
 Kind of like when the DJ kicks up the strobe lights on a fast tune that’s so loud, your spine vibrates.

-My apartment overlooks the courtyard and business office and is open for miles when you look straight out.
-Over the next 20 minutes or so, I watched this lightning start to evolve from what seemed to be miles across the street from me, to being within a mile or two, it seemed to get a lot closer a lot quicker – and the sky darker.
+My apartment overlooks a courtyard and business office and is visible for miles when you look straight out.
+Over the next 20 minutes or so, I watched the lightning start to evolve from what seemed to be miles away – to light up across the street.
+It seemed to get a lot closer a lot quicker – and the sky a lot darker.

-By this time, I was getting more concerned about this electrical storm they were now projecting.
+By this time, I was getting more concerned about an electrical storm they were now projecting.
 I kept checking my phone for the weather update when things went bad to worse.
-Going online two some of my favorite weather reporters, they were running constant radar on our location and, by 6:30 they were saying there was a super cell with tornadic activity in our area.
+Going online to some of my favorite weather reporters, they were running constant radar on our location and, by 6:30 they were saying there was a super cell with tornadic activity in our area.

-In fact, moments later, it had a slow rotation that was starting to pick up.
+In fact, moments later, a slow rotation was starting to pick up.
 I knew immediately that meant a tornado was forming, whether it would develop into a full-fledged tornado or not, remained to be seen.
-However, the lightning was off the charts.
+However, the lightning was like nothing I had ever seen.
 It, at times, looked like the lightning was striking four and five times within a second in the same area.
 This lightning was going right down to the ground.
 I could tell as it progressed, it was getting closer and closer to me.

 I could literally, see the storm forming in front of me with a lighter sky on the right, where it had pulled the dark clouds in, and on the left was gray.
 But in the very middle was this giant, angry, black ball of swirling hail and debris.

-Within minutes, the weatherman was spitting out the tornado’s coordinates – and it exactly where my apartment was.
+Within minutes, the weatherman was spitting out the tornado’s coordinates – and it was exactly the location of my apartment.
 Although, I have been thoroughly trained to handle situations such as this in my career, it is an entirely different issue when you are standing in your window, seeing this monster coming at you.
-Within seconds, what sounded like pebbles were now large rocks were hitting the windows – so hard – I thought they would surely break in a thousand pieces.
+Within seconds, what sounded like pebbles were now large rocks of ice hitting the windows – so hard – I thought the glass would surely break in a thousand pieces.

-At the same time, the larger, what they now refer to as gorilla hail, started hitting my windows, the tornado sirens started screaming.
-It was upon us.
-As the tornado sirens swirled the alarms, the NWS loudly paged my phone, telling me to get to shelter – in a basement, a cellar, or somewhere safer than where I was – our storm had now upgraded to a tornado warning – meaning, they were seeing one in our area.
+At the same time, what they now refer to as gorilla hail, started hitting my windows, and tornado sirens started screaming in all directions.
+It was directly upon us.
+As the tornado winds and hail swirled into my windows, the National Weather Service loudly paged my phone, telling me to get to shelter – in a basement, a cellar, or somewhere safer than where I was – our storm had now upgraded to a tornado warning – they were seeing one in our area.

 I just stood in the middle of my apartment terrified.
 What do I do?
 Where do I go?
-I hurried to my door which leads out into the interior of the building, then turned back to my windows, and repeated that behavior briefly.
+I hurried to my door which led out into the middle of the building, then turned back to my windows, and kept repeating that behavior a few times.
 I finally decided I was risking my life to stay; but where I do I go?
 I just couldn’t believe this was happening.

 As I finally stepped out of my apartment and into the corridor, I nearly ran for the stairwell.
 The sound of the hail and debris hitting everyone’s windows was deafening.
-You could not have had a conversation for a single person out in that hallway.
+You could not have had a conversation with anyone out in that hallway.

 There’s only one place I could think of to go – the stairwell beside our building’s elevator.
 At least there are no windows there and I would be surrounded by cement blocks and iron.